 Yeah.

-I the reason I called you is I know you have a talk show down in Texas, and I keep on getting these nightmares that there's going to be a third party uh uh that's gonna take votes away from Romney, just like in I think it was nineteen ninety-two uh you had Ross Perot, another guy from Texas, and now this time you got a guy from Texas named Ron Paul.
+The reason I called you is I know you have a talk show down in Texas, and I keep on getting these nightmares that there's going to be a third party that's going to take votes away from Romney.

-In other words, it's gonna be deja vu nineteen ninety-two.
+In other words, it's going to be deja vu 1992.

 It will not for the following reason.

-Number one, uh Ron Paul will not run as a third party candidate because it would make life very, very difficult for his son Rand, who is a very up and coming Republican, and he does not want to give his son a conflict of whether to vote for his party's nominee or his dad, Ron Paul will not run in a third party.
+Number one, Ron Paul will not run as a third-party candidate because it would make life very, very difficult for his son, Rand, who is a very up-and-coming Republican, and he does not want to give his son a conflict of whether to vote for his party's nominee or his dad.

-And you know, the reason I ask is because uh I think Hannity has tried over and over again to get some commitment out of uh Ron Paul that he won't do that, and I think the best he ever got was uh at this time I don't plan to do it.
+The only reason I ask is because I think Hannity has tried over and over again to get some commitment out of Ron Paul that he won't do that.

-But that that's what people do.
+But that's what people do.

 Just everybody watch him and see what he does.

-Ron Paul will not run as a third party candidate, and I don't believe anybody else will either.
+And I don't believe anybody else will either.

-You're Greens and your constitutionalists and your you know Hamanahamina Party or whoever else.
+You're Greens and your Constitutionalists and your, you know, Hamanahamina Party or whoever else.

 But nothing that really amounts to anything.

-Uh, because you know what makes those things work?
+Because you know what makes those things work?

 You know what made Perot really work is there were a lot of people who were just kind of eh on Bush and a lot of people that were just kind of eh on Clinton.

-Here's here's the little secret.
+Here's the little secret.

 There are millions of Americans who will be thrilled to vote for him.